tc39/notes/meetings/2017-05/may-25.md

 DE: I can help with the administrative stuff, but too involved technically.
 It would be desirable that the person running the meeting has a  internal understanding and technical expertise to weight on the decision in an unbiased way.

-LBR: I am tempted to not sign up for too much ("overloaded") and I want to be able to take sides.
+LEO: I am tempted to not sign up for too much ("overloaded") and I want to be able to take sides.
 I am open to try and experience with Rex here.

-LBR: To follow our vision goals, we should the use language Chairperson or just Chair instead of Chairman.
+LEO: To follow our vision goals, we should the use language Chairperson or just Chair instead of Chairman.

 AWB: We will call it Chair going forward.
 Rex can be very helpful trying to figure out the structure.
 The recommendation is to try to get Rex to do this, but waiting until is here to come up to speed so he can help with advice and the administrative stuff.
 Give him a chance to show his expertise.